 132. Contemplative Leadership and Sustainability Program (CLASP)

-This course is designed to provide students opportunities to learn and rehearse contemplative leadership practices and explore the relationship between personal values, business, and sustainability.
-CLASP introduces students to issues of sustainability in industry, provides face-to-face encounters with professionals and companies/organizations already "doing the work" of sustainability, and immerses students into the region's natural and social environments via day-long weekend excursions.
-Assignments include keeping a weekly journal, weekly readings, small and large group discussions, writing a short paper, and a group project.
-Prerequisites: Business, engineering, or Pathways student in one of the following Pathways: Leading People, Organizations, and Social Change; Food, Hunger, Poverty, and Environment; or Sustainability.
+This course is designed to provide students with opportunities to learn and rehearse contemplative leadership practices and explore the relationship between personal values, business, and sustainability.
+CLASP introduces students to issues of sustainability in industry, provides face-to-face encounters with professionals and companies/organizations already "doing the work" of sustainability, and immerses students in the region's natural and social environments via daylong weekend excursions.
+Assignments include keeping a weekly journal, weekly readings, small and large group discussions, writing a short paper, and completing a group project.
 (2 units)

 145. Entrepreneurship Practicum

 An opportunity for select students to apply their entrepreneurial skills in emerging companies through a structured placement in a Silicon Valley internship.
 (2-5 units)

 150. Feeding the World